PSBlackOps/beautiful-jekyll/_posts/2018-05-12-getting-the-most-out-of-get-help.md

 The first article can be found [here]({% post_url 2018-05-01-learn-to-rtpm %}).

 `Get-Help` is extremely flexible, and extremely valuable to the novice and advanced PowerShell developer alike.
-It can be used to find
+It can be used to find commands, discover

 ## Get-Started